Our Specialty is Natural American Turquoise - Mine Direct

 • Block: A mixture of plastic resin and dyes that is produced in loaf sized blocks.
 We used to call this reconstituted because we were told it was made from ground up turquoise scraps.
 In reality there is no actual rock of any sort in block turquoise; it is entirely man-made and should be labeled “simulated”.
 Block is produced in many colors, simulating many different stones and shells.
 Except for occasional batches of Lapis Block that contain ground up iron pyrite, these are entirely simulated.
 Block is used heavily for inlay and heishi.

-• This information on the treatments and grades was originally written by Homer Milfred published by the New Mexico Abandoned Mine Land Bureau in the Report 1994 – 1 – November 15, 1995.
-We feel that this is the most accurate and simplistic information on the grades of turquoise.
-We would like to add that there are some lesser grades of natural turquoise in smaller pieces that are used in small settings and inlay work.
+• We would like to add that there are some lesser grades of natural turquoise in smaller pieces that are used in small settings and inlay work.
 These come in varying grades of hardness.
 The “block turquoise” referred to here is really imitation or plastic and is quite often marketed as the real thing.
 They can even create a matrix in it.
 Plastic turquoise or other block stones can melt, fade and become quite less attractive after purchase and wear.
 Imitation stones are quite often used in machine stamped silver jewelry made overseas and marketed here as Native American jewelry.

 Natural Tortoise Nevada Turquoise & Variscite "Boulder" or "Ribbon" cut roundel beads